 While some skills and responsibilities overlap, there are distinct differences between the job descriptions of physical therapists and occupational therapists.

-In your answer, you can describe the types of patient problems that each professional works with, the interventions they provide, and the differing treatment goals they have.
-Be sure to explain why OT best aligns with your personal interests and career aspirations.
+In your answer, describe the types of patient problems that each professional works with, the interventions they provide and the differing treatment goals they have.
+Explain why OT best aligns with your personal interests and career aspirations.

-15. Do you have any experience with OT fieldwork yet?
+15. Do you have any experience with OT fieldwork?
 If so, what did you learn?

 Some candidates may have completed fieldwork in an associate or bachelor’s degree program in OT.
-If you have fieldwork experience, recount a story about helping a client or learning from a mentor or peer.
+If you have fieldwork experience, recount a story about helping a client or learning from a mentor or peer when preparing for OT interview questions and answers in your admissions process.

 16. What is your biggest accomplishment?

-The interviewer may ask this question to get a sense of your personality and values.
+The interviewer may ask occupational therapist interview questions like this to get a sense of your personality and values.

-Your answer is an opportunity to showcase your discipline, perseverance, and dedication to your goals.
-Graduate school is challenging, and you want to show the program director that you can excel.
+Your answer is an opportunity to showcase your discipline, perseverance and dedication to your goals.
+Graduate school is challenging, and you want to show the program director you can excel.

-Now that you’re familiar with common OT interview questions, consider the following tips:
+Now that you’re familiar with common OT interview questions and answers, consider the following tips:

-- Study the interview questions and rehearse your responses with a friend or trusted colleague who can provide honest feedback.
+- Study the occupational therapy interview questions and rehearse your responses with a friend or trusted colleague who can provide honest feedback.

 - Prepare professional attire for the interview.
-You can check with the recruiter about the company dress code to help plan your outfit in advance.
+You can check with the recruiter about the company dress code to help plan your outfit.

 - Send a thank-you email to your interviewer within 24 hours after the interview.
 Mention insightful talking points and reiterate your interest in the position.

-You can also check out career advice websites like the Muse and Indeed for additional tips on interview preparation and job resources.
+You can also check out career advice websites like The Muse and Indeed for additional tips on interview preparation and job resources.4, 5

 Occupational therapy is a rewarding profession where you can make a positive impact on patients of all ages.
 For more information about launching your career in OT, explore our occupational therapy degree programs.

 The University of St. Augustine for Health Sciences (USAHS) offers hands-on Master of Occupational Therapy (MOT) and Doctor of Occupational Therapy (OTD) degrees.
 Join a collaborative cohort of peers who learn under the mentorship of expert faculty-practitioners.
 Practice with mock patients in our state-of-the-art simulation centers and learn anatomy with our high-tech tools.
 Prepare for clinical practice with patients across the lifespan, as well as advanced roles in research, practice leadership, and policymaking.
-Residential (online coursework + in-person labs on weekdays) and Flex (online coursework + in-person labs on weekends) formats are available.
+Residential (online coursework + in-person labs on weekdays), Hybrid Immersion** (online coursework + on-campus labs held periodically during the trimester) and Flex (online coursework + in-person labs on weekends) formats are available.